nrrb/fatal-car-crashes/README.md

 As a non-driver myself, and feeling pressure from family to get my driver's license, I feel all the more sensitive to statistics like this.
 I don't drive precisely because of the risk of accidents.
 If we were all driving bouncy bubble cars, I would have gotten my license many years ago.
 I'm still considering getting my license anyway and I'd feel a lot better if I could pinpoint where the really awful accidents happened.

 I want to see a map with positions of the accidents overlaid, and I want to see how that changes over time.
 I'm using data from the [Fatality Analysis Reporting System](http://www-fars.nhtsa.dot.gov/Main/index.aspx) provided by the [National Highway Traffic Safety Administration](http://www.nhtsa.gov/).
-Please see [this repository's wiki](https://github.com/tothebeat/fatal-car-crashes/wiki/Data-Sources) for more information.

 ![CartoDB Screenshot](cartodb_screenshot.png)